agucova/email-sentinel/README.md

 No. Please don't use this.

-Also it's beyond me why Email Workers don't support SRS forwarding.
+Also it's beyond me why Email Workers doesn't support forwarding emails with an [SRS sender](https://en.wikipedia.org/wiki/Sender_Rewriting_Scheme).

 ## Setup